 8.)
 The skin of both the male and female becomes smooth during the beginning of the mating season.
 The male’s body transforms during this time.
 The cloacal lips become swollen, their tails flatten, and their toe pads become more developed to aid in gripping females in the water.

 9.)
-Males will wrestle and fight to win the attention of the female.
+Males will wrestle and fight to win the attention of a female.
 The winner gets the girl.

 10.)
 Metamorphosis into adult takes 4 – 5 months.